What Is Engine Order Telegraph?

 Engine Telegraph Operation

-In modern ships with automation and controls, the bridge telegraph is directly connected with the engine controls and it doesn’t require involvement of engine room personnel.
-Such type of telegraph is called remote controlled telegraph device.
-A provision is given to link both the telegraph so that manual operations can also be carried out in case of automation failure.
+In modern ships with automation and controls, the bridge telegraph is directly connected with the engine controls, and it doesn’t require the involvement of engine room personnel.
+Such a type of telegraph is called a remote-controlled telegraph device.
+A provision is given to link both telegraphs so that manual operations can be carried out in case automation fails.

 Disclaimer :